 October is Superhero Month at Children’s of Alabama!
-Through a partnership with Books-A-Million, Children’s kicks off its “The Power of Children’s” campaign to honor patients and staff as the real superheroes that they are, while bringing awareness to the importance of Children’s of Alabama throughout the state.
+Through a partnership with Books-A-Million, Children’s kicks off the month to honor patients and staff as the real superheroes that they are, while bringing awareness to the importance of Children’s of Alabama throughout the state.
 Special superhero themed activities will be hosted throughout the month for patients and their families to highlight their own super powers in battling their unique illnesses and injuries.

 We would like to invite the community to participate and share their stories via social media.
 Current and past patients and families all over the state are encouraged to submit their story on the Tell Us Your Story link or via social media using the hashtag #thepowerofChildrensAL.
 Members of the community can also post photos wearing superhero capes in support of the patients using the campaign hashtag.